traclabs/brash_docker/README.md

 https://traclabs-brash.bitbucket.io/brash_docker_robo_sim.html

-The rest of this README is mostly for development purposes, for new users, try the instructions in the traclabs-brash's links mentioned above.
+The rest of this README is mostly for internal development purposes.
+So, if you are a  new user, try the instructions in the traclabs-brash's links mentioned above.

 **Table of Contents:**